timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-2.md

 | Medium | 16 lb. |
 | Large | 32 lb. |

 The characters' need to forage and acquire supplies serves as a motivator to drive them to explore and visit different parts of the Underdark.
-The more desperate their need becomes—as levels of <fetch-data type="condition">exhaustion</fetch-data> rack up—the more risk players will likely be willing to take.
+The more desperate their need becomes—as levels of <wc-fetch type="condition">exhaustion</wc-fetch> rack up—the more risk players will likely be willing to take.

 ### Time-Keeping